brian said almost 3 years ago on esbuild for Rails :

 @use "@fortawesome/fontawesome-free/css/all.css" as *; // no route matches /webfonts

-benkoshy said over 2 years ago on esbuild for Rails :
+benkoshy said almost 3 years ago on esbuild for Rails :

 When using es-build to manage bootstrap, there are two components involved: